alphagov/datagovuk/datagovuk/content/collections/land-and-property/planning-data.md

 To explore the data on a map, enter a postcode, Unique Property Reference Number (UPRN) or Local Planning Authority and then filter the results with combinations of more than 50 data layers such as brownfield site or conservation area.

 Alternatively, you can search the data in bulk, filter by location, date and UPRN, and download the data as a JSON file.

-The Planning Data API gives you access to over 100 planning and housing datasets for England through a single, consistent interface, allowing anyone to build products and services that use the data.
+The Planning Data API gives you access to over 100 planning and housing datasets for England, allowing anyone to build products and services that use the data.

 The platform is still in development so data may not be complete yet.